zaphosting/docs/en/mta_becomeadmin.md

 ---
 id: mta_becomeadmin
-title: MTA: Become an admin on MTA servers
+title: MTA Become an admin on MTA servers
 description: Information on how to become an admin on your MTA server from ZAP-Hosting - ZAP-Hosting.com documentation
 sidebar_label: Become Admin